milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 ## Option (Maybe) objects

-Transform object to a collection of objects of the same type implementing IEnumerable<T> interface and use the power of Linq to Objects to perform logic execution.
-There are two constructors at our disposal.
-First accepts no parameters and it just creates an empty collection of objects.
-The other one is used in case we indeed have an object and it creates a collection with only one item.
-This Option class is now used to represent our object in the form of a collection and it will never be null.
-If the collection is empty, no action will be executed and without exception.

 **_The problem:_**

 We are invoking a method and expect some value to be returned.
 The problem here is that we are not sure if returned value will be null.
 It is certainly possible.
-So we have to protect our code with gourd statements, or NullReferenceException will arise.
+So we have to protect our code with guard statements, or NullReferenceException will arise.
 This leads to a lot of if statements, but more importantly, every now and then someone will forget to check whether an object is null and the application could crash.

+he idea behind Option (Maybe) objects is to transform our object to a collection of objects of the same type implementing IEnumerable<T> interface and use the power of Linq to Objects to perform logic execution.
+Inside Option class, there are two constructors at our disposal.
+First accepts no parameters and it just creates an empty collection of objects.
+The other one is used in case we indeed have an object and it creates a collection with only one item.
+This Option class is now used to represent our object in the form of a collection and it will never be null.
+If the collection is empty, no action will be executed and without exception.
-Here is one simple example of that situation:
+Here is one simple example of the problematic situation:

 ```csharp